Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

 [jrnl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/jrnl.rb) is an example of a formula that does this well.
-The end-result means the user doesn't have to faff with `pip` or Python and can just run `jrnl`.
+The end result means the user doesn't have to faff with `pip` or Python and can just run `jrnl`.

 [homebrew-pypi-poet](https://github.com/tdsmith/homebrew-pypi-poet) can help you generate resource stanzas for the dependencies of your Python application.